 Bangladesh

-Bangladesh has a population of 169 million people.
+Bangladesh has a population of about 170 million people.
 It has the world's largest delta which gives fertile soil but large annual flooding, also because most of the country is below 12 meters above sea level.
 Besides flooding, Bangladesh is vulnerable to tropical cyclones that form over the Bay of Bengal, as well as heavy thunderstorms, drought, earthquakes, erosion and tsunamis.

 The project is a continuation of an earlier project.

-Mann i risåker Man in rice field
+Mann i risåker In the rice field